-The Department of Labor (DOL), Employment and Training Administration (ETA) is soliciting comments concerning a proposed extension for the authority to conduct the information collection request (ICR) titled, “Quarterly Narrative Progress Report, Employment and Training Supplemental Budget Request Activities.”
+The Department of Labor's (DOL) Employment and Training Administration (ETA) is soliciting comments concerning a proposed extension for the authority to conduct the information collection request (ICR) titled, “Quarterly Narrative Progress Report, Employment and Training Supplemental Budget Request Activities.”
 This comment request is part of continuing Departmental efforts to reduce paperwork and respondent burden in accordance with the Paperwork Reduction Act of 1995 (PRA).

-A copy of this ICR with applicable supporting documentation; including a description of the likely respondents, proposed frequency of response, and estimated total burden may be obtained free by contacting Brad Wiggins by telephone at (202) 693-3029, TTY 1-877-889-5627 (these are not toll-free numbers) or by email at firstname.lastname@example.org.
+A copy of this ICR with applicable supporting documentation, including a description of the likely respondents, proposed frequency of response, and estimated total burden, may be obtained free by contacting Jennifer Garrett by telephone at (202) 693-3114, TTY 1-877-889-5627 (these are not toll-free numbers), or by email at Garrett.Jennifer.L@dol.gov.

 Start Supplemental Information

-The DOL, as part of continuing efforts to reduce paperwork and respondent burden, conducts a pre-clearance consultation program to provide the general public and Federal agencies an opportunity to comment on proposed and/or continuing collections of information before submitting them to the OMB for final approval.
+DOL, as part of continuing efforts to reduce paperwork and respondent burden, conducts a pre-clearance consultation program to provide the general public and Federal agencies an opportunity to comment on proposed and/or continuing collections of information before submitting them to the Office of Management and Budget (OMB) for final approval.
 This program helps to ensure requested data can be provided in the desired format, reporting burden (time and financial resources) is minimized, collection instruments are clearly understood, and the impact of collection requirements can be properly assessed.

 Interested parties are encouraged to provide comments to the contact shown in the ADDRESSES section.
 Comments must be written to receive consideration, and they will be summarized and included in the request for OMB approval of the final ICR.
-In Start Printed Page 26715order to help ensure appropriate consideration, comments should mention OMB control number 1205-0517.
+In order to help ensure appropriate consideration, comments should mention OMB control number 1205-0517.

-Submitted comments will also be a matter of public record for this ICR and posted on the Internet, without redaction.
-The DOL encourages commenters not to include personally identifiable information, confidential business data, or other sensitive statements/information in any comments.
+Submitted comments will also be a matter of public record for this ICR and posted on the internet, without redaction.
+DOL encourages commenters not to include personally identifiable information, confidential business data, or other sensitive statements/information in any comments.